metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_installation_v1_manifest.md

 Required:

-- `name` (String) Name is an enum which identifies the calico-kube-controllers Deployment container by name.Supported values are: calico-kube-controllers
+- `name` (String) Name is an enum which identifies the calico-kube-controllers Deployment container by name.Supported values are: calico-kube-controllers, es-calico-kube-controllers

 Optional: